T-araVLN: Translator for Agricultural Robotic Agents on Vision-and-Language Navigation

-Agricultural robotic agents have been becoming powerful helpers in a wide range of agricultural tasks, such as phenotypic measurement \cite{COMPAG:Chicken}, disease detection \cite{COMPAG:Potate}, and maturity recognition \cite{RAL:Cherry}.
-However, most of them still heavily rely on manual operation or fixed railways for movement, resulting in limited mobility and poor adaptability in diverse scenarios.
+Agricultural robotic agents have been becoming useful helpers in a wide range of agricultural tasks, such as laser weeding \cite{COMPAG:LaserWeeding}, growth monitoring \cite{RAL:GrowthMonitoring} and cross-pollination \cite{Cell:Pollination}.
+However, most of them still heavily rely on manual operations or fixed railways for movement, resulting in limited mobility and poor adaptability on diversified scenarios.

-In contrast, Vision-and-Language Navigation (VLN) enables agents to follow the natural language instructions to navigate to the target positions \cite{CVPR:R2R,ECCV:VLN-CE}, having demonstrated strong performance across various domains \cite{TMLR}, such as R2R \cite{CVPR:R2R} for indoor room, TOUCHDOWN \cite{CVPR:TOUCHDOWN} for urban street, and AerialVLN \cite{ICCV:AerialVLN} for aerial space.
-Motivated by prior Vision-Language Model-based methods \cite{AAAI:NavGPT,ACL:MapGPT,ICRA:Discuss}, Zhao et al. \cite{arXiv:AgriVLN} proposes the AgriVLN method and the A2A benchmark, pioneeringly extending VLN to the agricultural domain.
+In contrast, Vision-and-Language Navigation (VLN) enables agents to follow the natural language instructions to navigate to the target positions \cite{CVPR:R2R,ECCV:VLN-CE}, having demonstrated strong performance across various domains \cite{TMLR}, such as R2R \cite{CVPR:R2R} for indoor rooms, TOUCHDOWN \cite{CVPR:TOUCHDOWN} for urban streets, and AerialVLN \cite{ICCV:AerialVLN} for aerial spaces.
+Motivated by prior Vision-Language Model-based methods \cite{AAAI:NavGPT,ECCV:NavGPT-2,CVPR:Long}, Zhao et al. \cite{arXiv:AgriVLN} proposes the AgriVLN method and the A2A benchmark, pioneeringly extending VLN to the agricultural domain.
 To better align with the practical speaking tone of agricultural workers, A2A's instructions are deliberately designed with many noises and mistakes, which inevitably brings significant challenges for the alignment between linguistic and visual inputs \cite{ICLR:GSA-VLN}.
-The result is that AgriVLN effectively understands the simple instructions, but often misunderstands the complex ones, as illustrated in the left part of Figure \ref{fig:teaser}.
+Consequently, we observe that AgriVLN effectively understands the simple instructions, but often misunderstands the complex ones, as illustrated in the left part of Figure \ref{fig:teaser}.
 This interesting phenomenon brings us a question: \textit{\textbf{Can we polish an instruction to make it easier to understand?}}

-The most relevant study is VLN-Trans \cite{ACL:VLN-Trans}, which trains the translator module to convert original instructions into easy-to-follow sub-instruction representations, effectively solving two common types of instruction issue.
-However, the instruction issue types in A2A are much more complicated than in other mainstream VLN benchmarks \cite{CVPR:R2R,ACL:R4R,NeurIPS:HAMT}, which makes training-based methods like VLN-Trans \cite{ACL:VLN-Trans} and MTST \cite{ACL:MTST} struggling with the circumstances out of training data, leaving a large gap on generalization capability.
+The most relevant study, as far as we know, is VLN-Trans \cite{ACL:VLN-Trans}, which trains a translator to convert original instructions into easy-to-follow sub-instruction representations, performing well on the indoor benchmarks \cite{CVPR:R2R,ACL:R4R,NeurIPS:HAMT}.
+However, the instruction issue types in A2A are much more complicated than in the indoor benchmarks, which makes training-based methods like VLN-Trans \cite{ACL:VLN-Trans} and MTST \cite{ACL:MTST} struggling with the circumstances out of the training data, leaving a large gap on generalization capability.